the-diako/the-diako/README.md

   <h1 style="color: red; font-family: monospace;">Diako Jamshidi</h1>
 </p>

-I'm a passionate Front-End Developer with a love for crafting user-friendly, responsive, and visually appealing web applications.
+Hi, I'm Diako Jamshidi 👨‍💻, a Front-End Developer.
+I work with HTML, CSS, JavaScript, TypeScript, React ⚛️, and Tailwind CSS 🖤 to build clean and responsive web applications.
+I'm also experienced with Git and GitHub for version control 🔧.
+I’m always learning 📚 and excited to take on new challenges in front-end development 🚀.

 ---